 The option of committing murder by killing her husband is in the same manner dangerous.
 The husband is far intelligent than her.
 He is smarter, wiser, and stronger than her.
-Therefore, she cannot even succeed a hairsbreadth.
-If she is caught in the act of trying to kill her husband by her strength or in her own power, the law will condemn her and she shall be found guilty.
+Therefore, she cannot even succeed a hairbreadth.
+If she is caught in the act of trying to kill her husband in her strength, power and cleverness, the law will condemn her and she shall be found guilty.
 The knowledge of this truth leads to a deeper frustration.
 She thought within herself:

 “if only I can find a way to kill my husband and at the same time remain vindicated by the law for doing so, then I will be free.
 But how can I accomplish this plan?”

 As she contemplates daily on how to accomplish her mission, Lo, she met another handsome looking Man who is in direct opposite, in every respect, to her present husband.
 This new Man is kind, loving, gentle, good, sympathetic, strong (even far stronger than her husband), smarter, far intelligent, caring, joyful and patient.
 “Living with him”, she reasoned, “will bring life, blessing, fruitfulness and peace to her bitter soul.”

 But the problem is this: